38 interesting gamification examples to unlock user engagement & loyalty

 Jillian Michaels Gamification Example: personalized goal-setting focuses on users

 On her fitness app, popular TV personality Jillian Michaels leads 800+ exercises.
-Sounds great, but without one gamification example, this abundance could backfire!
+Sounds great, but without this one gamification example that abundance could backfire!
 Indeed, there is something called the “Paradox of Choice”.
-In essence, the more choices you give a user, the less likely they are to choose!
+In reality, the more choices you give someone, the less likely they are to choose!

-To decrease the choices a user has, and to facilitate engagement, the app asks users to set a personal fitness goal during onboarding.
+To avoid this effect, the app asks users to set a personal fitness goal during onboarding.
 Basically, this allows the app to customize what exercises the user sees.
-In turn, this maximizes the value of the app!
+In turn, this maximizes the value of the app and makes engaging easier!

 personalization customized mHealth apps